cool4zbl/cool4zbl/README.md

   - 👩‍🎤 Music saves me
   - 😌 Obsessed with all aesthetic designs
   - 🛠 Tool enthusiast / Productivity-driven / Vimer
-  - 💪 Life tenet: Work hard; play hard.
+  - 💪 Motto in life: Work hard; play hard.

 <!--
 **cool4zbl/cool4zbl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.